 - use any untreated wood (no composite material such as particle board)

-- make sure it has a roof to protect from rain
+- make sure your hotel has a roof to protect the interior from rain

-- smaller is easier to manage than larger and lessens the risk of parasites
+- smaller is easier to manage and lessens the risk of parasites

 - fill with material to attract insects